-The course is evaluated on a three-year cycle.
 Students may be asked to evaluate the course by filling in a questionnaire.
 The responses are processed by the Centre of Higher Education Research, Teaching and Learning, which compiles a report summarising the strengths and weaknesses of the course.
-The feedback and issues arising from the evaluation are conveyed to the lecturer, who will then take appropriate action.
-Feedback will be given by the lecturer to the students regarding the results of the evaluation as well as the action taken.
+The feedback and issues arising from the evaluation will be conveyed by the lecturer to the students, as well as the action to be taken.